ryan-mcclue/musings/tower-of-knowledge.md

 RSA (Rivest-Shamir-Adleman) is asymmetric, i.e. public and private key.
-Much slower than AES AES (Advanced Encryption Standard) is symmetric, i.e. one key SHA (Secure Hash Algorithm) is one-way and produces a digest
+Much slower than AES AES (Advanced Encryption Standard) is symmetric, i.e. one key SHA (Secure Hash Algorithm) is one-way and produces a digest OpenSSL is common open-source cryptography toolkit that implements these

 MPU (Memory Protection Unit) only provide memory protection not virtual memory like an MMU (Memory Management Unit)